Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 You can create evaluation queues on the web by navigating to your challenge site by adding /admin (E.g. www.synapse.org/#!Synapse:syn12345/admin)

 <img src="/assets/images/createEvalQueue.png">

 Click **Add Evaluation Queue** and follow the instructions on the screen.
 Unforuntately you will not be able to set the quota of an evaluation queue from the web.
-There are instructions above on how to set quotas on an existing evaluation queue.
+There are instructions in the R and Python tabs on how to set these programmatically.
 	{% endtab %}
 {% endtabs %}